B2.2 Recall and demonstrate multiplication facts from 0 × 0 to 12 × 12, and related division facts.

 • How many counters are there? rows? columns?

-• I rotate the array 90° (as if it falls over).
-How many are there now?
+• If I rotate the array 90°, how many counters are there now?

 • What is the product of 5 and 8?
 What other multiplication fact resembles this?